ACEP-WRE for Landowners - FIC

 NRCS will be determining your land’s eligibility for enrollment.
 Agency staff will interview you and visit the property to learn more about your goals and evaluate the site.
 NRCS will determine whether your land:

-• Is privately owned, or owned by an Indian Tribe or Alaska Native Corporation;
+• Is privately owned, or owned by a Native nation or Alaska Native Corporation;

 • Maximizes wildlife benefits and wetland functions and values;